-This article outlines how publishing options differ when moving from Scroll Translations (and Scroll Versions) to Scroll Documents and its extension apps.
+This article outlines how publishing options differ when moving from Scroll Translations (and Scroll Versions) to Scroll Content Manager and its extension apps.

 Use cases

-Scroll Documents and its extensions are optimized for:
+Scroll Content Manager and its extensions are optimized for:

-If your use case isn't fully supported, feel free to contact us at help@k15t.com — we’d love your feedback.
+If your use case isn't fully supported, feel free to contact us at: help@k15t.com

 Publishing Options with Scroll Translations